Shrubs for Shade

 Camellia

-Camellia is a lovely spring flowering shrub, with large rose like flowers and glossy leaves.
+Camellia is a spring flowering shrub, with large rose like flowers and glossy leaves.
 There are Camellias which will grow in partial shade and there is no doubt their showy blooms will light up the area.

-Camellia is not straightforward to grow and its important to plant them in the correct position.
+Camellia is not straightforward to grow, and its important to plant them in the correct position.
 Check out if your shady area is suitable for a Camellia.

 Suttons have a lovely selection of Camellias, in varying sizes and a wide range of colours.
 Browse their collection (affiliate link)